imanuell/habitat/www/source/blog/2017-10-05-Introducing-Composites.html.md

 ## What is a Composite Package?

 As the name might suggest, a _composite package_ is a special kind of Habitat package that includes other Habitat packages, specifically _services_.
 A service is something you would actually run in a Habitat Supervisor: something like [core/redis](https://bldr.habitat.sh/#/pkgs/core/redis/latest), but not a library like, say, [core/linux-headers](https://bldr.habitat.sh/#/pkgs/core/linux-headers/latest).
-Composite packages allow you to group together services that should be run together on the same Supervisor, enabling you to use the "sidecar" pattern [LINK] with your Habitat services.
+Composite packages allow you to group together services that should be run together on the same Supervisor, enabling you to take better advantage of [modern deployment patterns](http://blog.kubernetes.io/2015/06/the-distributed-system-toolkit-patterns.html) with your Habitat services.

 ## Why?